ULB-Darmstadt/shacl-form/README.md

 ### Providing additional data to the shapes graph

 Apart from setting the element attributes `data-shapes` or `data-shapes-url`, there are two ways of adding RDF data to the shapes graph:
-1. While parsing the triples of the shapes graph, any encountered `owl:imports` predicate that has a valid HTTP URL value will tried to be fetched with the HTTP Accept header set to all of the [supported](#formats) MIME types.
+1. While parsing the triples of the shapes graph, any encountered `owl:imports` predicate that has a valid HTTP URL value will be tried to fetch with the HTTP Accept header set to all of the [supported](#formats) MIME types.
 A successful response will be parsed and added to the shapes graph.
 The [example shapes graph](https://ulb-darmstadt.github.io/shacl-form/#example) contains the following triples:
     ```
     example:Attribution
       owl:imports <https://w3id.org/nfdi4ing/metadata4ing/> ;